-1. For the quarterly period ended : March 31, 2022 2.
+1. For the quarterly period ended : September 30, 2022 2.
 Commission identification number : 15552 3.
 BIR tax identification number : 000-663-983-000 4.
 Exact name of registrant as specified in its charter : PHILIPPINE SAVINGS BANK 5.
 Province, country or other jurisdiction of incorporation or organization : City of Manila, Philippines 6.
 Industry classification code : (SEC Use Only) 7.
 Address of registrant's principal office : PSBank Center, 777 Paseo de Roxas cor.
-Sedeño St., Makati City 8.
+Sedeño St., Makati City 1226 8.
 Registrant's telephone number, including area code : (632) 8885-8208 9.
 Former name, former address and former fiscal year, if changed since last report : Not applicable 10.
-Securities registered pursuant to Sections 4 and 8 of the RSA: Title of each class Number of shares of common stock outstanding Amount of debt outstanding (Unpaid Subscription) : : : Common Shares 426,859,416 None 11.
-Are any or all of the securities listed on the Philippine Stock Exchange? : Yes 12.
-Indicate by check mark whether the registrant: (a) Has filed all reports required to be filed by Section and 141 of the Corporation Code of the Philippine period the registrant was required to file such report es, duri Yes [x] No [] (b) Has been subject to such filing requirements for the past 9 0 days.
+Securities registered pursuant to Sections 4 and 8 of the RSA: Title of each class:Number of shares of common stock outstanding:Amount of debt outstanding (Unpaid Subscription): Common Shares 426,859,416 None 11.
+Are any or all of the securities listed on the Philippine Stock Exchange? : Yes 12 Indicate by check mark whether the registrant:

+- 12. Indicate by check mark whether the registrant: - (a) Has filed all reports required to be filed by Section 17 of the Securities Regulation Code and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding 12 months (or for such shorter period the registrant was required to file such reports).

+Yes [x] No []

+(b) Has been subject to such filing requirements for the past 90 days.

 Yes [x] No []